webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

     * `'triangle-list'`: for each 3 positions, draw a triangle (**default**)
     * `'triangle-strip'`: for each new position, draw a triangle from it and the last 2 positions

-A Fragment Shader computes colors [^fragment-output].
-When a triangle is drawn, for each pixel to be drawn the GPU calls your fragment shader.
+A Fragment Shader computes colors.[^fragment-output] When a triangle is drawn, for each pixel to be drawn the GPU calls your fragment shader.
 The fragment shader then returns a color.